Duke University, J.D. and LL.M., with honors, 1989; Order of the Coif; Duke Law Journal, Editor-in-Chief

 - North Carolina State Bar Board-Certified Specialist, Appellate Practice

-- North Carolina Bar Association, Appellate Rules Committee, Past Chair
+- North Carolina Bar Association, Appellate Rules Committee, Member and Past Chair

-- North Carolina Bar Association, Antitrust and Trade Regulation Section, Past Chair
+- North Carolina Bar Association, Antitrust and Trade Regulation Section, Member and Past Chair

 - U.S. District Court for the Eastern District of North Carolina, Rules Committee, Chair

 - U.S. Court of Appeals for the Fourth Circuit, Rules Committee, Chair

 - North Carolina Master Chorale, Member

 - A Place at the Table, Volunteer